Steve Edge (lawyer)

-Stephen Martin Edge (born 29 November 1950) is one of the UK's foremost corporate tax lawyers.
+Stephen Martin Edge (born 29 November 1950) was a British corporate tax lawyer.
 He was born and raised in Bolton, Lancashire.
-After schooling at Canon Slade School he went to Exeter University where he achieved a 2:2 in law.
+He attended Canon Slade School and Exeter University where he achieved a 2:2 in law.
 In 1973 he joined Slaughter and May where he has been a partner since 1982.

 In 2008, The Times described Edge as the UK’s leading authority on corporate tax law.

-He is vice-president of the Lancashire Cricket Federation and a member of the Marylebone Cricket Club.